Easy cycling in mostly flat areas, with only few short climbs and descents. Little effort required, suitable for people with less experience.

 |Electric bicycle, unisex||Van Dijck Eris, step-through bicycle incl. bike helmet||€170|

 |Trailer bike, 3 gears||For children between 5-9 years, incl. bike helmet||€50|

 |Cycletours bicycle insurance E-bike||No own-risk||€40|

-You are expected on our barge on Sunday at 3 PM.
+Boarding time on Sunday is between 2 PM and 3 PM.
 You can recognise the barge by the banner with ‘Cycletours’ written on it.
 The name of your barge ‘Zwaan’ is printed on the voucher, which you will receive separately.
 After arrival there’s coffee and tea on board.
 Other drinks are also available on cash payment.
 If you want you can bring your luggage in advance from noon onwards.